yugr/sortcheck/README.md

 latter std::sort and std::binary\_search are more typical (see [Future plans](#future-plans)).

-The tool is a proof-of-concept so it's hacky and slower than necessary.
-Still it's quite robust - I've successfully booted stock Ubuntu 14 and Fedora 22 and bootstrapped GCC 4.9.
+The tool is quite robust - I've successfully booted stock Ubuntu 14, Fedora 22 and Debian chroot and bootstrapped GCC 4.9.

 The project is MIT-licensed.
 It has no fancy dependencies,